A virgin is someone who’s never had sex. But people define “sex” and “losing virginity” in many different ways.

 The average age when people have sex for the first time is 17.
 Sometimes it may seem like everybody at your school is doin’ it, but that’s usually not true.
 Only about half of high school students have ever had vaginal sex.
 And most teens who have had sex don’t do it very often.

-Deciding to have sex for the first time is a big decision that’s very personal.
+Choosing to have sex for the first time is a big decision that’s very personal.
 People think about lots of different things: religious, spiritual, and moral beliefs; family and personal values; desire; love; and/or relationships.
 Whatever your reason is, it's important to wait until you're sure you're ready to have sex.

 Lots of teens who've had sex say they wish they had waited.
 If you’ve already started having sex and want to stop, that's totally okay — just because you've had sex before doesn't mean you have to do it again.
 People can be abstinent (not have sex) at any time, for any reason.
 And some people choose to never have sex — that’s totally okay, too.